Tom and Jerry: Comic books

 Tom and Jerry began appearing in comic books in 1942, as one of the features in Dell Comics' Our Gang Comics.
 In 1949, with MGM's live-action Our Gang shorts having ceased production five years earlier, the series was renamed Tom and Jerry Comics.
-That title ran 212 issues with Dell before being handed off to Western Publishing, where it ran until issue #344 in 1984.
+That title ran 212 issues with Dell before being handed off to Western Publishing's line of Gold Key Comics, where it ran until issue #344 (June 1984).
 Tom and Jerry continued to appear in various comic books for the rest of the 20th century.
 Tom and Jerry comics were also extremely popular in Norway, Germany, Sweden, the UK, the Netherlands, Yugoslavia and Australia.
 A licensed European version has been drawn by Spanish artist Oscar Martin since 1986.
 Another licensed version was published in Yugoslavia, started in 1983 and drawn by a number of artists, including Zoran Kovačević, Bojan Đukić, Zdravko Zupan and Dušan Reljić.

 Comic strip

 A Tom and Jerry comic strip was syndicated from 1950 to 1952.
 Although credited to MGM animation studio head Fred Quimby, experts believe the strips were ghosted by Gene Hazelton and possibly Ernie Stanzoni and Dan Gormley.
 Tom and Jerry was revived as a comic strip from 1989 to 1994, syndicated to the South American market by Editors Press Service.
 The strip was produced by Kelley Jarvis during this era, with the exception of a short period in 1990–1991 when it was done by Paul Kupperberg & Rich Maurizio.